-Coconut Cumin Ginger Roasted Butternut Squash – super easy, scrumptious, gluten free, perfectly tender, packed in Indian flavors and rich in nutrients!
+Spice roasted butternut Squash – super easy, scrumptious, gluten free, perfectly tender, packed in great flavors and rich in nutrients!

 This dish is the taste of home to me.
 The taste of my mom’s cooking.
 The ginger, the cumin, the coconut, the cilantro and the pungent red chili flakes.

 Most often butternut squash is roasted with sweet spices and flavors.
-But in my childhood, I remember my mom cooking an Indian variety of yellow orange squash with savory Indian spices.
+But in my childhood, I remember my mom cooking a variety of yellow orange squash with savory spices.
 And it was damn good!

 I have lately been obsessed with butternut squash as you may have already seen this recipe – Eggplant Yogurt Salad with Pomegranates Walnuts and Pita Chips – where I talk more about the nutrition potential of this lovely winter squash.

-And if you want to try yet another fascinating squash that is also a nutrition marvel then check out my Spaghetti Squash Vermicelli Chicken Biryani.
+And if you want to try yet another fascinating squash that is also a nutrition marvel then check out my Spaghetti Squash with Chicken.
 Now on to some juicy tidbits about ginger.

 Ginger is part of the Zingiberaceae family along with cardamom and turmeric.
 And it has been found to have several anti-inflammatory and antioxidant compounds, the main active one being the gingerols.